 “But I quickly realized that he sounded very sick, and he eventually told me the nature of the call.
 Choosing to be brutally honest, he made it clear that he was critically ill and that he’d been told he would not recover.
 He then explained that he had something he wanted to give me, but that he wanted to do it in person.
 He pleaded with me to come to America, but the conversation ended without me making a commitment.

-“It may be difficult for you to understand, but coming here was the most difficult decision I’ve ever made.
+“It may be hard for you to understand, but coming here was the most difficult decision I’ve ever made.
 I hesitated for days.
 Finally, after endless soul searching, at the last minute, I decided to make the trip.”
 She looked over at her father.
 “I will never forgive myself for waiting.”

 Neil knew her anguish was real, and he felt genuine sorrow for her because she would always be haunted by her decision to delay her arrival.
 But he still had a responsibility to fulfill, and he didn’t want to hesitate any longer.
 Choosing his words carefully, he said, “Mrs. Gordon, it has fallen to me to give you the item that your father wanted you to have.
 Several days ago, Matt asked me to step in if he was not able to do it himself.”